ahawkins/hawkins.io/blog/_posts/joy_of_design/2014-01-15-delivery_mechanisms-helpers_and_error_handling.md

   end
 ```

 This post was short and sweet.
-All the helpers come together when
+All the helpers come together in the
-writing route handlers.
-Check back in a day or two for the next entry.
+next post on [route
+handlers](/2014/01/delivery_mechanisms_with_sinatra-route-handlers/).
 Or you can read the previous post on
 [middleware](/2014/01/delivery_mechanisms_with_sinatra_middleware/).